metablockshq/metablocks.world/content/guideChapters/create-mint.md

 In this chapter, we will go through on how to create new mint.
 The final outcome of this chapter could be found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%203%20-%20Create%20Mint)

 You could think of `mint` as a metadata about a token that is being transferred to an account.
 A mint could be initialised in a context.
-In anchor framework the struct is passed as a context.
+In anchor framework the `struct` is passed as a context.

 First let's import `anchor_spl` into the project so that we can create a mint.
-Add below in your `cargo.toml` file.
-And run `anchor test` or `anchor build` to check if everything is working fine.
+Add below in your `cargo.toml` file and run `anchor test` or `anchor build` to check if everything is working fine.

 ```toml
 anchor-spl = "^0.25.0"